Comités Abertos de Faculdade: History

-Since its establishment, with the dissolution of ERGA, in 1988, the CAF grew and became the most important student union in Galiza, present in almost all of the academic institutions with student representation.
+Since its establishment, with the dissolution of ERGA, in 1988, the CAF grew and became the most important student union in Galiza, present in almost all the academic institutions with student representation.

-In the 90's the CAF suffered the split of the Movemento Estudantil Universitario (MEU), in reaction to what they denounced as the Galician People's Union control of the organization.
+In the 90's, the CAF suffered a split from the Movemento Estudantil Universitario (MEU), in reaction to what they denounced as the Galician People's Union control of the organization.
 The CAF managed to recover its presence slightly, specially after the disappearance of the MEU.

-In 2008 the internal crises of CAE and the CAF lead to their unification in a new project, the Comités.
+In 2008, the internal crises of CAE and the CAF led to their unification in a new project, the Comités.